nightsea-eu/atheneia/foundational/qce/README.md

-# Quantum Circuit Explorer (QCE)
+# Quantum Gate Sequence Predictor (Q-GSP)

-**Interactive quantum circuit builder with AI-aided insights**
+**AI-aided quantum reasoning tool for learners and researchers**
-An open-source interface for constructing, visualising, and understanding quantum circuits in real time — designed for students, researchers, and educators.
+An open-source interface for building, predicting, and understanding quantum circuit logic — with real-time guidance and explainability.

 ---

 ## 🔍 About the Project

-**Quantum Circuit Explorer** allows users to build multi-qubit quantum circuits via an intuitive drag-and-drop interface, view gate effects, simulate outcomes, and receive AI-generated logic explanations for learning and debugging.
+**Quantum Gate Sequence Predictor (Q-GSP)** is part of the **Atheneia** platform's foundational suite of quantum learning tools.
+It helps users construct valid quantum circuits by offering:

+- Predictive suggestions for the next logical gate
+- Explanatory overlays for reasoning and learning
+- Modular architecture designed for educational and research use

+This project aims to lower the barrier to quantum programming by combining visual interactivity with explainable AI.

 ---

 ## 🎯 Key Features

-- Visual quantum circuit canvas
-- Drag-and-drop gate placement
+- **Context-aware gate predictions**
-- Real-time transformation viewer
+- **Interactive circuit builder** (drag-and-drop)
-- AI-aided logic summaries
+- **Explainable AI logic modules**
-- Export to JSON or QASM-lite
+- **Export to QASM-lite or JSON**
-- Reusable UI modules (React, Storybook)
+- **Embeddable components for reuse**

+All features are designed for local/offline use with no vendor lock-in.

 ---